build-trust/ockam-website/src/content/learn/blog/zero_ipo.md

 ---
-title: 'Zero-to-IPO: Charting Ockam’s Route'
+title: "Zero-to-IPO: Charting Ockam’s Route"
 date: 2020-11-21
-description: 'We live our values at Ockam, and as an open source company, we want to share our roadmap'
+description: "We live our values at Ockam, and as an open source company, we want to share our roadmap"
-metaTitle: 'Ockam's Zero-to-IPO framework is a product and GTM roadmap for open source companies'
+metaTitle: "Ockam's Zero-to-IPO framework is a product and GTM roadmap for open source companies"
-author: 'Matthew Gregory'
+author: "Matthew Gregory"
 authorAvatar: ./assets/matthew_gregory-1.png
 ---

 My presentation at the [2020 Open Core Summit:](https://2020.opencoresummit.com/)